Charles MacCarthy, 1st Viscount Muskerry: Tyrone's Rebellion

 MacDermot (MacCarthy's father) fought in Tyrone's Rebellion, also called the Nine Years' War, which lasted from 1593 to 1603.
-MacDermot sided with the English and fought the Spanish during the Siege of Kinsale in 1601.
+He sided with the English and fought the Spanish during the Siege of Kinsale in 1601.
 Most of MacCarthy's life fell into the subsequent period of almost 40 years of peace in southern Ireland from the Treaty of Mellifont, which ended the Nine Years' War, to the Irish Rebellion of 1641.

 Lord and Viscount

 In 1616 MacCarthy succeeded his father as the 17th Lord of Muskerry.
 Lord Deputy Oliver St John knighted him in 1620.
-On 15 November 1628 Charles I, King of Ireland, England, and Scotland, created him Baron Blarney and Viscount Muskerry.
+In 1628 Charles I, King of Ireland, England, and Scotland, created him Baron Blarney and Viscount Muskerry.
 The titles were probably bought.
-They had a special remainder that appointed his second son Donough as successor, excluding his eldest son Cormac, who was alive at the time but probably insane.
+They had a special remainder that designated his second son Donough as successor, excluding his eldest son Cormac, who was alive at the time but disabled.

 This is the first creation of the title Muskerry.
-The title would become extinct with the attainder of the 4th earl in 1691, but would be resurrected in the 2nd creation as Baron Muskerry in favour of Robert Tilson Deane, 1st Baron Muskerry in 1781.
+The title would become extinct with the attainder of the 4th earl in 1691 but be resurrected in the 2nd creation as Baron Muskerry in favour of Robert Tilson Deane, 1st Baron Muskerry in 1781.

 Parliament of 1634–1635

-Muskerry, as he was now, sat in the House of Lords during the two Irish parliaments of King Charles I.

-The Irish Parliament of 1634–1635 was opened on 14 July 1634 by the new Lord Deputy of Ireland, Thomas Wentworth (the future Lord Strafford), who had taken office in July 1633.
-Muskerry attended the Irish Parliament of 1634–1635 at the House of Lords.
-He took his seat immediately on the day of its opening.
+Muskerry, as he was now, sat in the House of Lords during the two Irish parliaments of King Charles I. The Irish Parliament of 1634–1635 was opened on 14 July 1634 by the new Lord Deputy of Ireland, Thomas Wentworth (the future Lord Strafford), who had taken office in July 1633.
+Muskerry took his seat immediately at the opening.
 Wentworth dissolved parliament on 18 April 1635.

 Second marriage

-When his first wife died, Muskerry remarried to Ellen Roche, eldest daughter of David Roche, 7th Viscount Fermoy, a zealous Catholic.
+When his first wife died, Muskerry remarried in or after 1636 to Ellen Roche, eldest daughter of David Roche, 7th Viscount Fermoy, a zealous Catholic.
 It was also her second marriage.
-She was the widow of Donal MacCarthy Reagh of Kilbrittain, with whom she had had a son called Charles MacCarthy Reagh of Kilbrittain, who had before his father's death, married Eleanor, one of Muskerry's daughters from his first marriage.
+She was the widow of Donal MacCarthy Reagh of Kilbrittain, Prince of Carbery in the Gaelic tradition, with whom she had had a son called Charles MacCarthy Reagh of Kilbrittain, who had in 1636 before his father's death, married Eleanor, one of Muskerry's daughters from his first marriage.
 Muskerry thus married the mother of one of his sons-in-law.

-The date of Muskerry's second marriage is disputed.
-Some propose 1599 or earlier, others 1636 or later.
-The earlier date is too near (26 years) to his father-in-law's birth in 1573: not enough time for him to grow up and produce an adult daughter.

-At some stage, probably after the death of his first wife, Muskerry became Catholic.
+Muskerry was a Catholic during his later life.
+He probably converted after the death of his first wife, whose father had been a protestant.